-CBH will not pay for services received outside of the United States.
+CBH will not pay for services received outside of the United States and its territories.

+4.3.
 Out-of-Plan Services

 You may be eligible to receive services other than those provided by CBH.
 Below are some services that are available but are not covered by CBH.
-If you would like help arranging-but not paying for-these services, please call CBH Member Services at 1-888-545-2600.
+If you would like help arranging but not paying for-these services, please call CBH Member Services at 1-888-545-2600.